un-ts/eslint-plugin-import-x/.changeset/fluffy-dolls-pump.md

 "eslint-plugin-import-x": patch
 ---

-fix(first): add missing value in options type
+fix(first): improves the type declaration of the rule `first`'s option